 (d).
 To comply with laws and regulations,

-5.6.
+(e).
+To make back-ups of your data in case of emergencies and for disaster recovery purposes.5.6.
 We will use and share certain personal data for legitimate business interests.
 The following processing activities are used for this legal

 (a).
 Risk management, auditing and the provision of legal advice which are key governance functions to protect our business,

 (b).
 Checking information provided ensures accuracy which contributes to effective administration of insurance products and services,

 (c).
 Prevention and detection of fraud to help protect the business and the insurance market,

 (d).
 Direct marketing of our other products and services by post, telephone (including mobile), e-mail or other means of communication

 (e).
 Market research, competitions, customer satisfaction surveys, and data analytics, including profiling, to develop and enhance the